 But what made me like her is that she wanted me to tell him to buy her flowers as compensation for all he put her through.
 Apparently, roses atone for attempted adultery.
 Personally, I wouldn’t be able to be bought back with flowers… ok, who am I kidding, yes I have.
 But I will not be this weak in the future.

 She showered me with compliments and thanked me profusely for helping her.
-Mentally, she was in a better place; a place of false hope and the prospect of roses.
+Mentally, she was in a better place.
+A place of false hope and the prospect of roses, but we’ve all been there.

-I don’t want to pat my own back here but I did feel a sense of girl power by somewhat cooperating in this situation to make this poor woman feel less alone.
+I don’t want to pat my own back here but I did feel a sense of girl power by somewhat cooperating in this situation to make a fellow woman feel less alone.
 I’m not the first girl this guy has tried to talk to outside his marriage, and I sadly still won’t be the last.
-As a presumably religious couple, the concerns she privately voiced to me were that she was unable to leave him largely due to her culture and the issue with divorce.
+As a presumably religious couple, the concerns she privately voiced to me were that she was unable to leave him largely due to her culture and their family’s issue with divorce.

-Blind eyes are often turned to misbehaving men whereas their female counterparts must always bear the brunt of the relationship.
+Blind eyes are often turned to misbehaving men whereas their female counterparts must usually bear the brunt of the relationship.
 It’s easy to ask why she doesn’t just leave him, but the reality is that many women genuinely do not have that option.
 They have the freedom of choice, but this freedom is restricted by their own, very real world outside of social media.
-For many, being ostracised by their family and friends, the community they call home and know like the back of their Instagram feed, is a threat not worth realising- even if the gain could be much more.
+For many, being ostracised by their family and friends, the community they call home which they know like the back of their Instagram feed, is a threat not worth realising- even if it would vastly improve their quality of life.
 We are socialised to internalise the values of those around us and leaving a relationship is easier said than done.

 This story is neither grand nor moving.
 It’s just a form of gossip, I suppose.
-But it should encourage you to think back to every time you’ve seen a guy do a double take at you while holding his wife’s hand or kissing his college girlfriend while maintaining steady eye contact with your chest.
+I didn’t even leave my room for its duration.
+But it should encourage you to think back to every time you’ve seen a guy do a double take at you while holding his wife’s hand or kissing his girlfriend while maintaining steady eye contact with your chest.

 You were just minding your own business and these people tried to affiliate you with their impurity.
 They tried to make you feel like the other woman, the fool on the side, but with none of the perks.

 I’m satirising of course- there are no perks.
-You’re not a stop along the way, you’re a destination.
+You’re not a stop along the way, you’re a destination (I’m quoting Blair Waldorf).
 And if there’s something you can do to teach these men a lesson, why not do it?
 You’ll feel like Kate Upton.

 The other moral of the story is to go get your man if he’s being slimy.
 And then proceed to throw him away for good.
-And also, go find a counsellor to help soothe your relationship struggles rather than involving a 16 year old (school girl by day, thirst trap by night) in your marriage drama.
+And also, go find a counsellor to help soothe your relationship struggles rather than involving a 16 year old school girl in your marriage drama.